Talinx/jp2a/doc/image pipeline.md

 - `lookup_resx[i] = i * resize_x`

 Note that `lookup_resx` with the same formula.
 However with a different value for `resize_x` and a different array length.
 It is now as long as the displayed image high.

+WebP does not make use of `resize_x`, `resize_y` and `lookup_resx` and the averaging mechanism above is also not utilized because the libwebp library supports scaling which is used instead.

 ## Displaying images